AglaiaVas/Building-a-Trading-Agent-with-Reinforcement-Learning/README.md

 ## Hyperparameter Optimisation

-The hyperparameters of the DDQN model were optimized using a simple grid search approach, where multiple combinations of hyperparameters were tested to find the optimal configuration.
+The hyperparameters of the DDQN model were optimised using a simple grid search approach, where multiple combinations of hyperparameters were tested to find the optimal configuration.
 This method systematically explores various values across predefined ranges of key hyperparameters.

 ### Optimised Hyperparameters:
 - **Learning Rate**: A grid search tested 3 values (0.0001, 0.001, 0.01) across 10 episodes due to computational limits